 Open source software company Red Hat has announced that the next major release of Red Hat Enterprise Linux (RHEL) will feature a fully integrated server virtualization capability.
-The Raleigh, N.C.-based Linux giant plans to include technology from its open source virtualization tool, Xen,
+The Raleigh, N.C.-based Linux giant plans to include technology from its open source virtualization tool, Xen, in the next release, scheduled for late 2006.

 The Xen technology is currently integrated in Red Hat's free version of Linux, Fedora.
 The production version will be RHEL 5.